Lab 9: Cryptography¶

 This will create an uncompressed file (secret3.txt.asc) that is wrapped in your ASCII-armored signature.

-Write down the command to verify the signature of the file that was created for you.
+Write down the command to verify the file's signature created for you.

 In this exercise, you will use the so-called “Web of Trust” to communicate with another user.